 d) zero efficiency

 Explanation: A resistance transducer has a high electrical efficiency.
-It provides sufficient amount of output for further control operations.
+It provides a sufficient amount of output for further control operations.

 4. What is a helipot?